On toric ideals arising from signed graphs

 As long as the authors are aware, the toric ideal of a signed graph is firstly considered in this paper, and so we start our research from a fundamental question on generators.
 We completely characterize the primitive binomials of $I_{(G,\tau)}$ of a signed graph $(G,\tau)$ with graph theory language.
 This gives a way to explain the previous results on graphs/digraphs in a unified idea.
 The latter part of the paper sheds light on the complete intersection property of $I_{(G,\tau)}$.
-We give a necessary and sufficient condition for a $2$-connected graph $G$ to have a complete intersection $I_{(G,\tau)}$ for every sign $\tau$.
-And then, finally, we find a full list of such graphs without assuming $2$-connectedness.
+We give a necessary and sufficient condition for a graph $G$ to have a complete intersection $I_{(G,\tau)}$ for every sign $\tau$, see Theorems~\ref{thm:characterization:CI}~and~\ref{thm:cis:general:graph}.
+We emphasize that this result is more than unifying the results of graphs/digraphs in \cite{GRV2013CI, BGR2015}, since there are infinitely many graphs $G$ such that the toric ideal of $G$ and its every orientation are complete intersections but $I_{(G,\tau)}$ is not a complete intersection for some sign $\tau$ (see Section~3).
+Lastly, we find a full list of such graphs without assuming $2$-connectedness, see Theorem~\ref{thm:characterization:CI}.